TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 ## MVVM Woes - Output properties

 In MVVM, I regularly have output properties, or properties that usually depend on one or more other properties within the viewmodel.
-For example, say we have two input fields, 'FirstName' and 'LastName'.
+For example, say we have two _input_ properties, 'FirstName' and 'LastName'.
 The output field would be a string.Format() of these two fields showing the full name.

 Simple VM:
 {% highlight csharp %}